umerhasan17/mlds/attention-is-all-you-need.md

 * Self-attention: should up-weight parts of a sentence more relevant to the task at hand and down-weight the irrelevant areas.
 E.g. in reading comprehension look for the answer.
 * End-to-end memory networks: still recurrence (passing hidden weight to specific items) but instead of happening at embedding layer, it's happening at attention layer?
 * Tranformer: first transduction model relying entirely on self-attention.

+## Model architecture

+### Encoder
+* Modelling words -> vector
+* 6 segments
+* Each segment has the multi head attention
+* Each segment has a feed forward neural network
+* Residual connection around each of the 2 sub layers - feed back in the untransformed version as well as the multi-head attention.
+Then take the normalization of both.

+### Decoder
+* vector -> first ouput, second output, third output...
+* 6 segments
+* Each segment has the multi head attention.
+* Each segment has the feed forward neural network.
+* Each segment also has the masked multi-head attention.
+This takes in just the output embeddings.
+Output of this is combined with the output of the encoder.

+* Auto regressive: consumes previously generated symbol.
+Depends on "thought vector" + previous word.
+* Input embeddings: semantics?
+* Output embeddings: vocabulary of the output then produce probabilities based off all words.
+* Stacked self attention:
+* Multi-head attention: